dcnieho/glassesValidator/README.md

 [`glassesValidator.config.deploy_validation_config()`](#glassesvalidatorconfig) call from Python.

 When not using the GUI and running glassesValidator using your own scripts, such a project folder organization is not required.
-Working folders for a recording can be placed anywhere, and a folder for a custom configuration, if used can also be placed anywhere.
+Working folders for a recording can be placed anywhere, and a folder for a custom configuration, if used, can also be placed anywhere.
 The `glassesValidator.process`](#glassesvalidatorprocess) functions simply take the path to a working folder and, optionally, the path to a configuration folder.